-90% of you will read the title of this post, and think you’ve figured out the article.
+About 90% of you will read the title of this post, and think you’ve figured out the article.
 55% will read the post for 15 seconds or less, and only about 10% will read it thoroughly.
 A 2016 study confirmed this.

 1. The inability to concentrate.

-2. The pervasive habit of looking for short-term emotional gratification.
+2. The entrenched habit of looking for short-term emotional gratification.

-And those are the reasons why you keep failing in the markets.
+And those are the reasons why success in the market remains elusive for most traders.

 [If you’re still reading, thanks for sticking with this one!]

 Don’t get me wrong, I’m not telling you that you should dump your phone in the trash can.
-The problem is not technology, rather it is our indiscriminate and undisciplined use of it.
+To be clear, the problem is not technology, rather it is our indiscriminate and undisciplined use of it.
 We need to create internal rules to structure our use of technology and reclaim some of our powers of concentration.

 And when turned into habits, they weaken your attention.
 Your mind can’t filter out irrelevancy anymore.
 It becomes chronically distracted and lost in its own stories.
-And this makes you less productive, less happy, and definitely less capable of reaching your goals in the markets, as a trader.
+And this makes you less productive, less capable of reaching your goals in the markets, and less happy overall.

-✔ If you don’t have the patience to wait for your signal.
+– Never have the patience to wait for your signal

-✔ If you can’t manage to let your trade work independent of you constantly checking your PnL.
+– Can’t manage to let your trade work without constantly checking where your PnL is at

-The feeling of “flow” is what a well-trained mind is all about.
+The feeling of “flow” on demand is what a well-trained mind is all about.

-The only way to begin correcting this impulse, this addiction, is to first become aware of it.
-And you can try that right now…
+The only way to begin correcting this impulse–this addiction–is by first becoming aware of it.
+You can try that right now…

 Try to become aware of the feeling in your body at the moment.